oracle/node-oracledb/INSTALL.md

 - If you got *DPI-1047: Cannot locate an Oracle Client library*, then review any messages and the installation instructions.

+- If you got *DPI-1072: the Oracle Client library version is unsupported*, then review the installation requirements.
+Node-oracledb needs Oracle client libraries 11.2 or later.
+Note that version 19 is not supported on Windows 7.

 - Does your Node.js architecture (32-bit or 64-bit) match the Oracle
   client library architecture?
 Run `node -p 'process.arch'` and compare with, for example, `dumpbin /headers oci.dll` (on Windows),